SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

 - Building on top of existing tensor runtimes (**candle / burn / tch / tract are explicitly rejected** — they would reduce Marquetry to a wrapper, which contradicts the project philosophy).
-- Hand-optimizing GEMM-class microkernels (see Guiding Principle #1).
+- Hand-optimizing GEMM-class microkernels where a specialist library exists (faer / cuBLAS / MPS).
+  The WGSL GEMM kernel generator is the documented exception, since no vendor library exists at that layer — see Guiding Principle #1.
 - Distributed training, quantization, and training-scale LLM features (out of scope for v1.0).

 ---